FAQ’s

 Do I need to take a medical exam?

 Not always.
 This depends on the insurance company you are applying with, the face amount that you are applying for, and if you pass certain health related questions.
-If you are in a rush to get coverage, and you don’t mind paying more for the convenience, then you can always talk with us about our lightening fast non- medical exam term life insurance products.
+If you are in a rush to get coverage, and you don’t mind paying more for the convenience, then you can always talk with us about our fast non- medical exam term life insurance products.

 Can I buy term life insurance if I am not a US citizen?

 In most cases, you can apply for and purchase a policy if you are not a US citizen.
 You will need to show some type of permanent status, such as a green card.
 Some carriers will request a copy of your passport, as well as a copy of your Visa.
+This is an ever-changing subject, so please check in with us to see which companies we recommend.

 Can I purchase a term life policy for my spouse who is a stay- at- home parent?